 We are the world's leading cloud software company powering social good.
-Serving the entire social good community nonprofits, foundations, companies, education institutions, healthcare organizations and individual change agents-we connect and empower organizations to increase their impact through cloud software, services, expertise and data intelligence.
-Blackbaud brings more than three decades of leadership to this sector: since originally incorporating in New York in 1981 and later reincorporating as a South Carolina corporation in 1991 and as a Delaware corporation in 2004, our tailored portfolio of software and services has grown to support the unique needs of vertical markets, with solutions for fundraising and CRM, marketing, advocacy, peer-to-peer fundraising, corporate social responsibility, school management, ticketing, grantmaking, financial management, payment processing and analytics.
-Our solutions are designed to meet the needs of virtually all types of organizations in the social good community, from major global institutions to local soup kitchens.
-At the end of 2018, we had over 45,000 customers located in over 60 countries.
-We are deeply proud to play a part in our customers' success in their missions to cure diseases, advance education, preserve and share arts and culture, help animals, support those in need and more.
+Serving the entire social good community-nonprofits, foundations, companies, education institutions, healthcare organizations and individual change agents-we connect and empower organizations and individuals to increase their impact through cloud software, services, expertise and data intelligence.
+Blackbaud brings more than three decades of leadership to this sector: since originally incorporating in New York in 1982 and later reincorporating as a South Carolina corporation in 1991 and as a Delaware corporation in 2004, our tailored portfolio of software and services has grown to support the unique needs of vertical markets, with solutions for fundraising and CRM, marketing, advocacy, peer-to-peer fundraising, corporate social responsibility, school management, ticketing, grantmaking, financial management, payment processing and analytics.
+Our solutions are designed to meet the needs of virtually all types of organizations in the social good community, from major global institutions to small charities to individuals.
+At the end of 2019, we had over 45,000 customers located in over 100 countries.
+We are deeply proud to play a part in our customers' success in their missions to provide healthcare and cure diseases, advance education, preserve and share arts and culture, protect the environment, support those in need and more.